joaks1/PyMsBayes/doc/source/tutorials/simple-empirical-analysis.rst

    Posterior probabilities of the number of divergence events

-This plot shows (A) the posterior probablity (B) prior probability, and (C) Bayes factor (2ln(BF)) for the number of of divergence events.
+This plot shows (A) the posterior probability (B) prior probability, and (C) Bayes factor (2ln(BF)) for the number of of divergence events.
 The Bayes factor for each number of divergence events compares that number of